sikefield3/notes-waves/README.md

 Example:
 - if you have a ListLink with several ConceptNodes (say: "D","E","F") and call `(cog-extract-recursive!
 (Concept "F"))`, then "F" disappears as well as the list.

+# guile + gdb
+I had to use the source package for gdb, since the standard package didn't enable guile support.
+The following had to be executed:
+`./configure --with-guile`